jawad1989/GitLab101/README.md

 ```
 4. Commit the file, create a new branch, select no merge
 5. on right side click pipleine, click the pipleine and you will see pipleine getting failed.
-6. change the config file, to `exit 0`
+6. Change “exit 1” to “exit 0”, commit and inspect again

   ![pipelineCI](https://github.com/jawad1989/GitLab101/blob/master/images/exit%200.PNG)

 7. Commit the file, this time pipleline will be successful.

 ![pipelineCI](https://github.com/jawad1989/GitLab101/blob/master/images/pipeline%20success.PNG)

 ![pipelineCI](https://github.com/jawad1989/GitLab101/blob/master/images/console%20log.PNG)

-# Part 2: Create a CICD pipeline for Go Lang
+# Part 2: Create a CI pipeline for Go Lang
 1. create a `main.go` file
  ```
    package main